What is a magnetar?

-Category: Space Hits: 6Astronomers detected the 31st known magnetar, J1818.0-1607, in 2020.
+Category: Space Hits: 13Astronomers detected the 31st known magnetar, J1818.0-1607, in 2020.
 This particular magnetar – a neutron star with an immensely strong magnetic field – is extra special, because X-ray observations show that it is also a pulsar.
 That is, it’s a swiftly rotatating neutron star that pulsates like a cosmic lighthouse once every 1.4 seconds.
 Image via H. Blumer/ NASA.

 Can you imagine a magnet so powerful that it could wipe every credit card on Earth from a distance halfway to the moon?
 That is how strong the magnetic field of a magnetar is!
 A magnetar is an exotic type of neutron star, its defining feature that it has an ultra-powerful magnetic field.
 The field is about 1,000 times stronger than a normal neutron star and about a trillion times stronger than the Earth’s.